-A series of briefings from the Society which have been published aimed at parliamentarians and policy-makers demonstrating the important role of geography and taking a geographical perspective.
+A series of briefings from the Society aimed at parliamentarians and policy-makers.
+These briefings demonstrate the important role of geography in informing debates, issues and policies in complex and politically sensitive areas.

 Small area data: looking towards a 2021

-This latest policy briefing from the Society contains a collection of case studies which illustrate the importance of small area data to many areas of policymaking and practice.
+A collection of case studies illustrating the importance of small area data to many areas of policymaking and practice.

 This briefing was informed by an Environment and Society Forum event, The future of small area population statistics, held at the Society in October 2013.